xlladdins/xll/docs/Excel4MacrosE-G.md

     > if no panes exist, freezes existing panes if they're not currently
     > frozen, or unfreezes existing panes if they're currently frozen.

->
+> &nbsp;

-Col\_split    specifies where to split the window vertically and is measured in columns from the left of the window.
+Col\_split&nbsp;&nbsp;&nbsp;&nbsp;specifies where to split the window vertically and is measured in columns from the left of the window.

-Row\_split    specifies where to split the window horizontally and is measured in rows from the top of the window.
+Row\_split&nbsp;&nbsp;&nbsp;&nbsp;specifies where to split the window horizontally and is measured in rows from the top of the window.

 Col\_split and row\_split are ignored unless logical is TRUE and split panes do not exist.